onOfficeGmbH/sdk/README.md

 * `call` can be used more specific for special API Requests.
   Some API Request need some more information like `identifier`, `resourceId` and `resourceType` to be processed.
-  This can be calls like [Estate files](https://apidoc.onoffice.de/actions/informationen-abfragen/objektdateien/) or [Editing Addresses](https://apidoc.onoffice.de/actions/datensatz-bearbeiten/addresses/)
+  These can be calls like [Estate files](https://apidoc.onoffice.de/actions/informationen-abfragen/objektdateien/) or [Editing Addresses](https://apidoc.onoffice.de/actions/datensatz-bearbeiten/addresses/)

 Check the [API documentation](#api-documentation) for more information.